 - Boards: Copies the open boards and milestones in the template project, including dates and descriptions.

 - Game design model: Replicates the game design model structure in the new project.

-- Tasks: Copies all the tasks in the template project into the new one.
+- Work items: Copies all the tasks and user stories in the template project into the new one.
 If the boards, users or game design model haven’t been selected for templating, the related values on the copied tasks will be set to a default state.
 Also, the copied tasks do not keep the same status they had on the template project; they are reset to the Planned stage (or your first custom stage with status Created) and things like comments and activity won’t be replicated.

-You can add a new user to the workspace by clicking on the Add user button on the Users and teams panel.
+You can add a new user to the workspace by clicking on the Add users button on the section header.
 This will open up a dialog similar to the one available to add users to Personal projects, but there are a few differences: